-The kick-off meeting also provides an opportunity for the design team and owner to discuss the scope of the utility-funded analysis.
+The kick-off meeting also provides an opportunity for the design team and owner to discuss the scope of the utility-funded technical services through EDA.
 If the customer desires additional services from the EDA team, they may contract separately for those items (e.g., LEED certification, non-electric fuel analysis).
-Once the scope of the EDA team analysis has been finalized, the energy modeling QSP will complete the initial simulation modeling and develop the preliminary energy analysis report.
+Once the scope of the EDA offerings has been finalized, the energy modeling QSP will complete the initial simulation modeling and develop the Preliminary Energy Analysis (PEA) report.